mrsilver76/avantslash/README.md

 Avantslash was developed by Richard Lawrence and Han-Kwang Nienhuys.
 We are not affiliated with or endorsed by the corporate overlords of slashdot.org.

 Avantslash is a portmanteau, a made-up word coined from a combination of [AvantGo](https://en.wikipedia.org/wiki/AvantGo) (a web-browser that could sync web page content to a device for offline reading circa 1997) and Slashdot.
+The first versions of Avantslash were designed to allow you to download all stories on the front page of Slashdot along with comments for offline reading on a [Palm Vx](https://en.wikipedia.org/wiki/Palm_Vx) running AvantGo.